ansible/molecule/docs/examples.md

 ## Monolith Repo

-Molecule is generally used to test roles in isolation.
-However, it can also test roles from a monolith repo.
+Molecule is generally used to test playbooks or roles in isolation.
+However, it can also test them from a monolith repo.

 ```bash
 $ tree monolith-repo -L 3 --prune